 Bachelor of Music

-The Melbourne curriculum Bachelor of Music is a three-year program that offers a rich range of choices, experiences, career outcomes and graduate pathways.
-Bachelor of Music students benefit from a highly flexible new-generation degree, tailored to meet their interests, skills and needs in preparation for their future life in music.
+The Bachelor of Music is a three-year program that offers a rich range of choices, experiences, career outcomes and graduate pathways.
+The degree offers flexible study pathways that can be tailored to meet students interests, skills and needs in preparation for their future life in music.

 Distinctive features of the Bachelor of Music include: